-- 1. Divide students into working groups. - 2.
-Do the following to create a map of site: - Use an existing map, remove any unnecessary information. - Download a map of the site from online. - Create your own map using a large sheet of paper. - 3.
-Choose which type of audit(s) your group will conduct and ask permission from the Principal, Cafeteria Manager and /or Custodial Manager to conduct it. - Classroom Audit: Ask teachers and students to save the leftover breakfast food from their classroom for one day. - Cafeteria Audit: Collect food waste for one lunch period for the entire school.
+- 1. Plan to divide into working groups. - 2.
+Create a map of the site doing the following: - Use an existing map, removing any unnecessary information. - Download a map of the site from on-line. - Create your own map using a large sheet of paper. - 3.
+Choose which type of audit(s) your group will conduct and ask permission from the Principal, Cafeteria Manager, and /or Custodial Manager to conduct it. - Classroom Audit: Ask teachers and students to save the leftover breakfast food from their classroom for one day. - Cafeteria Audit: Collect food waste for one lunch period for the entire school.
+Plan to: - Promote the collection through announcements beforehand. - Have monitors at each collection location to assist in food collection and separation. - Place collection locations near cafeteria exits or where students eat, or roam the area with collection baskets. - Dumpster Audit: Conduct a visual waste audit of the contents of the school dumpster. - 4.

-Plan to:

-- Promote the collection through announcements beforehand. - Have monitors at each collection location to assist in food collection and separation. - Choose collection locations near cafeteria exits or where students eat or roam the area with collection baskets. - Dumpster Audit: Conduct a visual waste audit of the contents of the school dumpster. - 4.
 Make sure each group has the necessary materials. - 5.
 Using gloves or trash pickers, look through trash cans in chosen audit areas.
 Mark these areas on the map. - 6.
 Identify and mark possible locations to create a food collection station.
-Look for classroom tables, cafeteria exit points or bins where students discard their food waste. - 7.
+Look for classroom tables, cafeteria exit points, or bins where students discard their food waste. - 7.
 After the audit, have groups share their findings. - 8.
 Create a combined map of all that was found, representing the site as a whole.